 If you are still unable to record in your particular environment, you may wish to upload your video or record in a different environment (different computer and/or internet connection).

 GoReact's video features can be resource-intensive (especially on stimulus assignments where two videos stream simultaneously).
 Due to the widely varying hardware and (often limited) system resources in Chromebooks, GoReact may not perform well or work at all in some cases.
 In our testing, more robust, higher-end Chromebooks generally work fine, while less expensive and/or older Chromebooks will struggle.
 If your GoReact experience on a Chromebook isn't satisfactory, you'll need to use a different device.

 Black recording screen

-If the "Add Video" button is grayed out on your dashboard, one of the following typically applies:
+If the "Start Assignment" button is grayed out on your dashboard, one of the following typically applies:

 - The course is expired - videos cannot be submitted to expired courses.

 - The course is not yet active - videos cannot be submitted to a course until the Start Date.
 Please contact your instructor if the course should be available now.